Croc (film): Production

 In October 2006, RHI Entertainment made a deal with the Sci Fi Channel to produce a series of ten made-for-television natural horror films to air on the network the following year.
-Dubbed the "Maneater" series by RHI Entertainment, Croc was the fourth film released.
-Although the agreement called for the films to premiere on SciFi, the first six films in the series actually premiered in Canada on the video on demand channel Movie Central on Demand in July 2007 due to a pre-licensing agreement.
+Dubbed the Maneater series by RHI Entertainment, Croc was the fourth film released.
+Although the agreement called for the films to premiere on Sci Fi, the first six films in the series actually premiered in Canada on the video on demand channel Movie Central on Demand in July 2007 due to a pre-licensing agreement.

 Distribution

-Croc premiered in the United States on the SCI FI channel on November 4, 2007 for the channel's Saturday Night "Movie of the Week" premiere.
+Croc premiered in the United States on the Sci Fi channel on November 4, 2007 for the channel's Saturday night "Movie of the Week" premiere.
 Genius Products released the film to Region 1 DVD on February 5, 2008.
 The film was re-released on August 19, 2008 as part of the second volume of the "Maneater Series Collection" sets.
 The volume also included Eye of the Beast and Grizzly Rage, the fifth and sixth films in the series, respectively.
-In 2008, RHI Entertainment released the film to the iTunes store for downloading.
+In 2008, RHI Entertainment released the film to the iTunes Store for downloading.